 - What are the other treatment options?

-- What is the hurthle cell cancer pathologic type (what do the cells look like under the microscope?
+- What is the hurthle cell thyroid cancer pathologic type (what do the cells look like under the microscope?

 Robotic surgery for the thyroid was developed largely in South Korea and brought to the United States several years ago as a “tool” in thyroid surgery.
 Its proposed benefits were to be the following: